Last updated September 15th, 2020

 Tip: When you’re trying to work and kitty has other plans for your keyboard, place a shoebox on your desk to ‘trap’ him.
 Sometimes your over-zealous snooperviser needs to be put in his place!

 For some outdoor enclosure and catio ideas check out how to build a catio your cat will love, which also features some cat condos for those cats that love to get away from it all – a little home away from home.
+A few years later we added a skywalk cat bridge to the catio for the cats to explore and time share.

 Creating these little nooks and crannies for cats to own and explore, high and low, is essential to improving your cat’s confidence, reduces stress (especially in multi-cat homes) and will make your cat a happier and healthier cat.